Tibetan fox: Distribution and habitat

-The Tibetan fox is restricted to the Tibetan Plateau in western China and the Ladakh plateau in northern India.
+The Tibetan fox is restricted to the Tibetan Plateau in western China and the Ladakh plateau and Sikkim in India.
 It occurs north of the Himalayas in the northernmost border regions of Nepal and India, across Tibet, and in parts of the Chinese provinces of Qinghai, Gansu, Xinjiang, Yunnan and Sichuan.
 It primarily inhabits semi-arid to arid grasslands, well away from humans or from heavy vegetation cover.
 It lives in upland plains and hills from 3500 to 5200 m elevation, and has occasionally been sighted at elevations of around 2500 m.

 Behaviour and ecology

 The Tibetan fox primarily preys on plateau pikas, followed by rodents, marmots, woolly hares, rabbits, small ground birds and lizards.
 It also scavenges on the carcasses of Tibetan antelopes, musk deer, blue sheep and livestock.
 Tibetan foxes are mostly solitary, daytime hunters as their main prey, pikas, are diurnal.
 Tibetan foxes may form commensal relationships with brown bears during hunts for pikas.
 The bears dig out the pikas, and the foxes grab them when they escape the bears.